daveyburke/PC-12-Performance-Monitor/README.md

 </p>

 <br/>
+The app has a simple/clean UI.
 Avionics data outline indicates age of data in seconds/minutes.
 The outline boxes will turn red if the age of received avionics data is older than 5 mins to warn of stale data.
 Data refreshes every 5 seconds when app is open.
+Supports dark mode for night flying.
 <br/>
 <br/>

-For Android app developers: this simple app demonstrates "Modern Android Development" using Kotlin and Jetpack Compose with ViewModel, coroutines, and DataStore.
+For Android developers: this simple app demonstrates "Modern Android Development" using the Kotlin programming language, Jetpack Compose for UI, with ViewModel, DataStore, and coroutines.